ral9000/VHEGEN/README.md

 The final expansions may be viewed by printing attribute `expansions`.
 Alternatively they may also be checked by executing method `pdflatex(path)` to produce a compiled output `.pdf` file similarly in procedural usage.
 If `path` is left unspecified, the output `.pdf` will be sent to the `outputs` subdirectory as it is in procedural usage.

-# Thank you

-Thank you for your interest in VHEGEN!
-If the VHEGEN package was used in research resulting in a publication, please reference the article in Computer Physics Communications which describes the program.
-For questions, bugs, comments, or inquiries for contribution, please contact robert.lang@mail.utoronto.ca.

 # Authors

 * Robert A. Lang (University of Toronto)